TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/otel-plugins.md

 {{< note success >}}
 **Note**

 In this case, we are using our own OpenTelemetry library for convenience.
-You can also use the [Official OpenTelemetry's Go SDK](https://github.com/open-telemetry/opentelemetry-go)
+You can also use the [Official OpenTelemetry Go SDK](https://github.com/open-telemetry/opentelemetry-go)
 {{< /note >}}

 ## Create a new span from the request context